vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 originally exposed the `start_time` as a function variable, and this made sense given that fireworks were generated in the "internal recursive" way I first imagined.
-However, once I changed the algorithm and realized that, for the purposes of this little ditty, it would be the case 99% of the time to have a start time at time zero, so I removed the exposure from command line exposure.
+However, once I changed the algorithm and realized that, for the purposes of this little ditty, it would be the case 99% of the time to have a start time at time zero, I decided to remove the variable from command line exposure.
 It's one less thing for the user to be confused about.
+If developers want to have at it, it's still available when calling the function.

 <strong>Challenge Yourself</strong>

-You (and by you I mean <strong>I</strong>) don't stop learning just because you have finished school.
+You (and by you I mean <strong>I</strong>) don't stop learning just because school is finished.
-I never learned much during those times anyway, in college it was all about World of Warcraft, and I loved graduate school but didn't take away much from attending lectures.
+I never learned much during those times anyway.
+In college it was all about World of Warcraft and learning about myself, and I loved graduate school but didn't take away much from attending lectures, other than furiously writing things down with some hope they would be useful later.
 On the other hand, I know that I learn really well by trying to do something, and stumbling around until I figure it out.
 This way, I can almost be guaranteed that if I challenge myself with interesting problems, life is going to be very rich!
-Or at least if I don't, I tend to get bored :)
+Or at least if I don't, I tend to get bored.
+I get very ornery and restless when I'm bored, I'd probably bite someone and then run up a mountain.
+Anyway, thinking about creative problems like this is one of my favorite things to do, after building things, and I imagine many others feel the same :)

 <strong>What next?</strong>

-If you are administrator of a cluster resource, you could use a Singularity container to play some customized (or random) fireworks when they log in to your resource(s) on the Fourth of July.
-You might want to take a stab at overlaying fireworks for even cooler designs (note that I set you up to do this!
+If you are administrator of a cluster resource, you could use a Singularity container to play some customized (or random) fireworks when your users log in to your resource(s) on the Fourth of July.
+If you like to play with algorithms, you might want to take a stab at overlaying fireworks for even cooler designs (and if you poke through my various commits, there is a good start of this with the bug I mentioned).
+As the code is now, I set you up to do this!
 You can add a `matrix=True` to either of `generate_shape` or `generate_center` to return the same context in a list of lists (a matrix).
-You would want to accomplish this without numpy.
+Taking into account minimization of dependencies, you would want to accomplish this without numpy.

 Overall, I continue to be astounded by what relatively simple ideas plus some programming can come up with.
 This is what makes the practice such a rewarding thing to do.
-That's all for now, have fun!
 Rawr!